-Subtask 5 – Incident Handling and Response (EVALUATED): The AveningTech Team will provide incident handling and response services to CNFJ/CNRJ.
+Subtask 5 – Incident Handling and: The AveningTech Team will provide incident handling and response services to CNFJ/CNRJ.
 We will work with personnel at all levels (users, ITRs, the Security Manager, and any required commands and military branches to respond to incidents.
 To mitigate the potential risk of incidents, our incident handling and response process includes detection and identification of an incident to determine the nature and characteristics of the incident.
-We work to determine the potential damage by identifying the type of threat (data theft, a network breach, etc.).
+Team AveningTech works to determine the potential damage by identifying the type of threat (data theft, a network breach, etc.).
 We determine the potential severity of the threat and which systems are likely to be affected.
-Next, we focus on incident containment by acting swiftly to mitigate the incident.
-Because we have relevant experience and preparation for incident response, we are poised to contain threats through preparation and anticipation.
-This helps us maintain an active posture vs. passively waiting for threats.
-We immediately determine which programs or systems can be safely shut down with minimal disruption to the organization.
-We update required protections while reviewing and strengthening access credentials as needed.

 We identify and quarantine any discovered malware and conduct interviews of event witnesses and any personnel involved to gather more information for mitigation and lessons learned.
-We move to remediation by eliminating the cause of the breach and working toward damage repair.
-We remove all artifacts of the incident from all systems, work with CNFJ/CNRJ to repair and/or update system(s), verify currency of all security patches, and verify validity of system backups.
-During incident recovery, any systems we disabled during containment and remediation are put back into service.
+Team AveningTech removes all artifacts of the incident from all systems, work with CNFJ/CNRJ to repair and/or update system(s), verify currency of all security patches, and verify validity of system backups.
 We are careful to conduct continuous monitoring and testing of all systems for remaining vulnerabilities or new threats caused during the incident.
 Finally, we conduct assessment of the event or incident which includes step-by-step accounts of what occurred, what steps we took to contain the incident, who was involved, descriptions of the threats discovered and remediated, which personnel were involved (or accountable), and what future actions CNFJ/CNRJ and the AveningTech Team need to prevent similar events from happening.
 In support of the USCG TISCOM, NGEN-R SMIT, and PACAF C5ISRO programs, the AveningTech team has responded to a range of incidents and violations while successfully remediating threats and reporting to appropriate command officials.
 We understand that not all threats are conducted by malicious actors and that many incidents are unintentionally committed by well-meaning members of the command.
 In such events (USB violations, software violations, web/proxy violations, PII leaks, and classified spillage), we work with the command to respond while maintaining and reiterating to personnel at all levels the importance of insider threat awareness.

 Team AveningTech has a full range of experience in cyber security to cover Subtask 6 through 10.
 Team AveningTech provides vendor-independent and DOD branch-specific audits against known cybersecurity and data protection threats, which includes endpoint protection for Non-classified Internet Protocol (IP) Router Network (NIPRNet)/SIPRNet users, audit of user rights, and access levels.
 We also carry out IT cybersecurity CS/IA Awareness and Training workshops.
 Inspections, Assessments, and Visits, We support Public Key Infrastructure (PKI) and Site Trusted Agent (STA) and Workforce Management.